kurt22i/artfarm/README.md

  # resincalc pre-pre-alpha instructions

 how to use:
+0. download the code by clicking Code->Download ZIP, and unzip the folder
 1. modify config.json for your desired sim (see example config for how to do this)
-2. open command prompt in the "resincalc" folder
+2. open command prompt in the folder you downloaded (resincalc-main)
 3. use the command "go run ."

 example config: